amarsrivastava19/Nemesis-Engine/README.md

 ----------------------------

-## Introduction
+## Problem Statement

-The FBI deems "child abductions by strangers" one of the most dangerous crimes their agents face.
-This is because in the vast majority of cases, a responder only has around 90 minutes to track down the abductor.
+"Child abductions by strangers" are one of the most dangerous crimes that law enforcement agencies like the FBI investigate.
+This is because this class of crime comes with it a rapidly shrinking response window:

-After this time horizon, the recovery rate drops precipitously - in 75% of cases the child is never seen again.

-Analytical tools that can parse an Amber Alert and immediately convert the disparate signals into meaningful insights might be a useful tactical device - (see: Project Amber) - but understanding where a suspect might be is only half the battle.

-Suppose we had a crystal ball which could reveal to us the general location of a suspected child abductor and the corresponding victim.
-We'll label this general area the "hot zone".

-How does law enforcement mobilize in response to this insight?

-- Are patrol cars dispatched to a single point?

-- Are they dispatched to multiple points?

-- Does one team go door to door in neighborhoods while another team zips from motel to hotel to bed-and-breakfast?

-Even with a coordinated team of five or more patrol units, it isn't so easy to canvas an entire region quickly in order to find a hidden target.
-To make matters worse, it isn't guaranteed that the target is static or stationary.
-The abductor could be actively evading law enforcement.
-The abdutor could be fleeing, not only the "hot zone", but the county and state themselves.
+** First responders typically have around 90 minutes to ascertain where an abductor and victim might be.
+They then have another 90 minutes to carry out a rescue attempt.
+This is because after the 3-hour mark, around 75% of victims are either never seen again or are subject to great physical and mental harm.**

 -----------------------------